luxoncl/noted/README.md

-# Noted - A Comprehensive Note-Taking Platform
+# 📝 Noted - A Comprehensive Note-Taking Platform

 ## Overview

-"Noted" is a revolutionary note-taking platform designed to transform the academic landscape.
+"Noted" is a 🚀revolutionary note-taking platform designed to transform the academic landscape.
 It offers robust note-taking capabilities and fosters seamless collaboration between teachers and students.
 With features like shared note-sharing and a collaborative "nest" environment, students and teachers can collectively edit materials in real-time, fostering a dynamic learning community.
 Additionally, its language translation services, supporting over 50 languages, coupled with text-to-speech and speech-to-text functionalities, ensure accessibility and inclusivity for all users.
 We transcend learning boundaries, empowering users worldwide to engage, collaborate, and thrive.

 ## Tech Stack